 It is a crowded market and Asana is competing with companies like Atlassian (NASDAQ:TEAM), SmartSheet (NYSE:SMAR), Monday.com (NASDAQ:MNDY) and Productboard.

-As you can see below, Asana's revenue growth has been incredible over the last year, growing from quarterly revenue of $89.4 million, to $134.8 million.
+As you can see below, Asana's revenue growth has been impressive over the last two years, growing from $89.5 million in Q2 FY2022 to $162.5 million this quarter.

-This was another standout quarter with the revenue up a splendid 50.7% year on year.
-On top of that, revenue increased $14.2 million quarter on quarter, a very strong improvement on the $8.69 million increase in Q1 2023, and a sign of acceleration of growth, which is very nice to see indeed.
+This quarter, Asana's quarterly revenue was once again up a very solid 20.4% year on year.
+On top of that, its revenue increased $10 million quarter on quarter, a very strong improvement from the $2.18 million increase in Q1 2024.
+This is a sign of acceleration of growth and great to see.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Asana's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 89.8% in Q2.
+Asana's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 90% in Q2.

-That means that for every $1 in revenue the company had $0.89 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This is a great gross margin, that allows companies like Asana to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
-It is good to see that the gross margin is staying stable which indicates that Asana is doing a good job controlling costs and is not under pressure from competition to lower prices.
+That means that for every $1 in revenue the company had $0.90 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Asana's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+It's also comforting to see its gross margin remain stable, indicating that Asana is controlling its costs and not under pressure from its competitors to lower prices.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Asana's free cash flow came in at $14.6 million in Q2, increasing the cash burn by 356% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Asana's free cash flow came in at $14.6 million in Q2, turning positive over the last year.

-Asana has burned through $155.2 million in cash over the last twelve months, a negative 33.1% free cash flow margin.
+Asana has burned through $85.4 million of cash over the last 12 months, resulting in a negative 14.8% free cash flow margin.
 This low FCF margin stems from Asana's poor unit economics or a constant need to reinvest in its business to stay competitive.